eizedev/AirConnect-Synology/README.md

 ## Troubleshooting

+### Cannot be installed

+If you get an error message that the package **cannot be installed** or **updated** when updating AirConnect-Synology, please **uninstall the old version** first (`Package Center -> AirConnect -> Uninstall`) and then install the new version.
+Uninstalling also removes the old scripts, references and configurations (only the logfile remains).
+Sometimes it can happen that the problem is already fixed with this.

 ### Issues

 If you have a problem installing or using one of these packages and/or are stuck, please open an [issue](https://github.com/eizedev/AirConnect-Synology/issues).